How to use Honeypots for Automation Cyber Security

 In this article, we take a closer look at how this could theoretically work in an operational production facility.

 If we want to protect ourselves effectively at the earliest possible stage against attacks, we need to understand the continually evolving strategies used by hackers.
 It is not as simple as disabling the firewall and password-protection then waiting to see what happens.
 You would undoubtedly experience a wave of attacks but would learn little or nothing from these attacks.
 And, of course, it is entirely out of the question to expose real data, which in many cases would be not only irresponsible but also illegal.

-However, there are ways of using honeypot scenarios to open the door without risking damage or data loss.
+However, there are ways of implementing honeypots to open the door to cyber attack without risking damage or data loss.
 No company should ever attempt to do so without first obtaining expert guidance.
 Anyone interested in the honeypot scenario described in this article should first consult and work together with their company IT department and advisors.
 Only they will be able to confirm that there is no additional risk to data or hardware and that no liabilities are incurred.

 Allowing a Cyber Attack

-In the industrial environment—and especially in critical infrastructures (CRITIS)—cybersecurity has become an extremely high priority.
+In the industrial environment—and especially in critical infrastructures —cyber security has become an extremely high priority.
 In this context, anything that can be done to warn of hacker activity and/or learn about hacker tactics is worth considering.
-As counter-intuitive as it may seem, we have decided to allow a cyberattack as a defensive strategy is something to consider.
+As counter-intuitive as it may seem, allowing a cyber attack as a defensive strategy is something to consider.
 So how do you safely implement a honeypot?

 Network switches perform essential functions in connecting robots, drives, PLCs and other devices to the industrial network.
 As a result, their firmware and configuration are vitally important and should be well-protected:

 Switch firmware, similar to operating systems, is subject to manufacturer modifications and updates.